nilslommen/Loopy/README.md

 )
 ```

-Note that we allow arbitrary rational numbers as coefficients and restricted the transition system format to represent single-path loops in the following way:
+Note that we allow arbitrary rational numbers as coefficients (where rational numbers can be written as fractions or in decimal notation).
+Moreover, we restricted the transition system format to represent single-path loops in the following way:
 - The input must contain **exactly two transitions**.
 - One transition is an **initial transition**: It must start at the declared STARTTERM and move directly to the self-loop's location.
 The initial transition must **not** contain non-identity updates or guards.
 - The other transition is the **self-loop**: It is a transition that stays in the same location, and it may contain affine updates and an optional guard. **Only this self-loop is transformed** into the matrix representation.